Events

 - Declare the entity or player handle that should receive the event helpers.

-- Register one or more event handlers inside a function.
+- Register one or more event handlers, either directly in the datapack or inside a function.

 - Keep the handler bodies focused on gameplay reactions such as score updates, messaging, or spawning.